itsAndot/JustDateIt/README.md

 ## ⚙️ Installation

 1. Download the script.
-2. Open a terminal/command prompt.
-3. Run the script by executing `python just_date_it.py`.
+2. Run the script by double-clicking `start`.
-4. Select your language (1 for English, 2 for Spanish).
+3. Select your language (1 for English, 2 for Spanish).
-5. Relax (if you even have time to!)
+4. Relax (if you even have time to!)

 ## 📋 Requirements